|Schedule An Appointment||Clinical Office Address|

-Stavros G. Drakos, MD/PhD is the Medical Director of the Cardiac Mechanical Support Program, Associate Professor of Cardiology and an Investigator at the Molecular Medicine Program, University of Utah Hospitals and Clinics.
-He received his M.D. degree from the historic Medical School of the National University of Athens, Greece (1991 - 1997, Summa Cum Laude), and his PhD from the same university (1997-2000/ Mentor J.N.Nanas, ex-trainee of the Univ. of Utah), with a PhD thesis entitled: “Pulsatile vs. non-pulsatile cardiac mechanical support in a porcine model of heart failure” (Award "Top 3 PhD Theses 2000-2005", Univ. of Athens).
-After finishing his internal medicine residency in Athens (1999-2001) he went on to complete a clinical fellowship in heart failure/ transplant/ mechanical circulatory support at the University of Utah/ UTAH Cardiac Transplant program under the mentorship of Drs.
-Dale Renlund and E.M.
-Gilbert (2002-2003).
-After this he completed a fellowship in clinical cardiology at the National University of Athens (2003 - 2006) and then joined the Division of Cardiology/ Department of Clinical Therapeutics, National University of Athens and focused his clinical and research efforts on advancing the "Harefield - Athens Cardiac Recovery Program" while working closely with Drs.
-John Nanas/ National University of Athens and Sir Magdi Yacoub/ Imperial College London (2004-2007).
-In 2007 he returned to the University of Utah to complete a post-doctoral in molecular medicine and heart failure (2007 -2009, Molecular Medicine Program, Director Dean Y. Li).
-In 2009, Dr. Drakos was appointed as Assistant Professor of Cardiology and in 2012 he was also appointed as the Medical Director of the Cardiac Mechanical Support Program, University of Utah Hospitals and Clinics.
+Stavros G. Drakos, MD/PhD is the Medical Director of the Cardiac Mechanical Support Program, Associate Professor of Cardiology with Tenure and an Investigator at the Molecular Medicine Program.
+He received his M.D. degree from the historic Medical School of the University of Athens, Greece (1991 - 1997, Summa Cum Laude), and his PhD from the same university (1997-2000/ Mentor J.N.Nanas, ex-trainee of the Univ. of Utah), with a PhD thesis entitled: “Pulsatile vs. non-pulsatile cardiac mechanical support in a porcine model of heart failure” (Award "Top 3 PhD Theses 2000-2005", Univ. of Athens).
+After completing his internal medicine residency in Athens (1998-2001) he went on to complete a 2-year fellowship in Heart Failure/ Transplant/ Mechanical Circulatory Support at the University of Utah/ UTAH Cardiac Transplant program (2002-2003, Directors: Dale G. Renlund and E.M.
+Gilbert).
+Hence, he completed a fellowship in clinical cardiology at the University of Athens (2003 - 2006) and then joined the Division of Cardiology/ Department of Clinical Therapeutics, University of Athens and focused his clinical and research efforts on advancing the "Harefield - Athens Cardiac Recovery Program" while working closely with Drs.
+John Nanas/ University of Athens and Sir Magdi Yacoub/ Harefield-Imperial College London.

 Board Certification and Academic Information